opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 # If need to trace neuron model, install torch neuron with this command
 # pip install torch-neuron neuron-cc[tensorflow] "protobuf<4" torchvision

-# If need to run a traced neuron model, install transformers for tracing Huggingface model.
+# If you need to run the trace neuron model, install transformers for tracing Huggingface model.
 # pip install transformers

 # Copy torch neuron lib to OpenSearch